schiavone1/validities/README.md

 ## Statistical Validity (or Statistical Conclusion Validity)

 Statistical validity refers to the validity of statistical inferences, putting aside any concerns about measurement, conceptual rigor, etc. Inferential statistics require certain assumptions to be met.
-For example, frequentist statistics (e.g., p-values, confidence intervals) aim to control error rates and are only valid when decisions about data collection and analysis are made a priori, and are not data-dependent.
+For example, frequentist statistics (e.g., *p*-values, confidence intervals) aim to control error rates and are only valid when decisions about data collection and analysis are made a priori, and are not data-dependent.
 Thus, flexibility in how data are collected and analyzed can pose a serious threat to the validity of many statistical inferences.
 It is not always obvious whether such flexibility was present (except when the authors share a pre-registered plan).
 However, there are often signs of flexibility.
 There are many other kinds of statistical errors or problems, too.

 To evaluate statistical validity, consider whether the authors conducted a strong and appropriate statistical test of their research question, and interpreted the results of the statistical test correctly.